redox-os/redox/README.md

 # Launch using QEMU
 $ make qemu
-# Launch using QEMU without using KVM (Kernel Virtual Machine).
+# Launch using QEMU without using KVM (Kernel-based Virtual Machine).
 Try if QEMU gives an error.
 $ make qemu kvm=no
 ```

 #### QEMU with KVM

-To use QEMU with KVM (kernel-based virtual Machine), which is faster than without KVM, you need a CPU with Intel® Virtualization Technology (Intel® VT) or AMD Virtualization™ (AMD-V™) support.
+To use QEMU with KVM (Kernel-based Virtual Machine), which is faster than without KVM, you need a CPU with Intel® Virtualization Technology (Intel® VT) or AMD Virtualization™ (AMD-V™) support.
 Most systems have this disabled by default, so you may need to reboot, go into the BIOS, and enable it.

 ### <a name="manual-setup"> Manual Setup </a>